 This newsletter has been (and will remain) a one-man part-time endeavour.
 Trading and family time will always remain my priority.
 But I enjoy writing as well so have allocated two hours a day towards this project.

-Currently, I spend greater than this two hours every day in answering email.
-As a result, no new product development has occurred since April 2011.
+I choose to spend this time creating new content.
 Email Q&A benefits only a very small percentage of readers (<1%) but greatly reduces the value I can provide to the 100%.

 This newsletter uses a double-opt-in subscription process, to ensure that no-one else is entering your details to subscribe you to newsletters you don’t necessarily want.
 It makes it a little more complicated, but it’s worth the effort to minimise spam.